wiktor-obrebski/type-safe-errors/README.md

 ```
 ## Description
-If you work with rich business logic, it's common to use exceptions in JavaScript to represent different states of the application.
+If you work with rich business logic, it's common to use exceptions to represent different states of the application.
 The problem with this solution and TypeScript is that when you catch an exception, you lose information about its types.

 Let consider this simplified example from an [express](https://expressjs.com/) controller: